isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-08-01-written-reply-to-pq-on-profiles-of-licensed-plumbers.md

 ---
-title: Written Reply to Parliamentary Question on Profiles of Licensed Pumbers as of June 2022 by Ms Grace Fu, Minister for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Profiles of Licensed Plumbers as of June 2022 by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2022-08-01-written-reply-to-pq-on-profiles-of-licensed-plumbers/
 image:
 file_url:
 description:
 ---

-#### Written Reply to Parliamentary Question on Profiles of Licensed Pumbers as of June 2022 by Ms Grace Fu, Minister for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on Profiles of Licensed Plumbers as of June 2022 by Ms Grace Fu, Minister for Sustainability and the Environment

 **Question:**